mgood7123/llvm_16/lldb/tools/lldb-vscode/README.md

 rsync -av /path/to/a/built/LLDB.framework LLDB.framework
 ```

-You might need to create additional directories for the `liblldb.so` or
+You might need to create additional directories for the `liblldbAPI.so` or
 `LLDB.framework` inside or next to the `bin` folder depending on how the
 [rpath](https://en.wikipedia.org/wiki/Rpath) is set in your `lldb-vscode`
 binary.
 By default the `Debug` builds of LLDB usually includes